haiku/website/content/blog/harshitsharma/2022-09-12_gsoc_2022_final_report_improving_the_calendar_application.md

 ## What's next?

 The work for Daemon is (almost) complete.
+The daemon can start as a background application, fetches the events' list from the DBManager and monitors the events directory (`~/config/settings/Calendar/events`).
+It can also send the Alert for reminding for the event at the pre-specified time.
 What remains is: Automatically starting the CalendarDaemon with the help of `launch_daemon`.
-I would definitely complete this.
+The issue for this: https://github.com/HaikuArchives/Calendar/issues/130 I would definitely complete this.

 I've decided to continue to contribute to open source in my spare time.
 And I'll continue to engage with the Haiku community as well.
 Projects here are really interesting!